Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 - update certain language for clarity

-These amendments would address regulatory inconsistencies, clarify requirements and better align the act with the Alberta Recovery Model.
+These amendments address regulatory inconsistencies, clarify requirements and better align the act with the Alberta Recovery Model.

 Read more about: Bill 37: Mental Health Services Protection Amendment Act, 2025